olimiemma/olimiemma/README.md

 ## Emmanuel Olimi Kasigazi - Engineer [Software/AI.ML/Prompt]

-**Hi!** I've been a Designer since 2007, a software engineer since 2010, an AI/ML Engineer since 2021 and podcast host at MIT since 2023.
+**Hi!** I've been a Designer since 2007, a software engineer since 2010, an AI (backend) Engineer since 2021 and podcast host at MIT since 2023.
 Lets work:).
 PS: I prefer/specialize in back end at this point in my life

 **Expertise:**